 Dishoom

-Inspired by the many Iranian cafes once located in Bombay, Dishoom offers up amazing food in a warm setting.
+Inspired by Iranian cafes once found in Bombay, Dishoom offers excellent food in a warm setting, and is consistently ranked among the best restaurants in London.

-Address: various
+Address: Various

-Best Restaurants in South London
+Best restaurants in South London

 Flour & Grape